mlpack/mlboard/README.md

 }
 ```

-You can then use tensorboard to visualize the scaler by using a simple command : `tensorboard --logdir .`
+You can then use tensorboard to visualize the scaler by using a simple command: `tensorboard --logdir .`

-The above sinppet of code would print the time taken for the scaler to log
+The above snippet of code would print the time taken for the scaler to log

 ```
 elapsed time: 40.0163s
 ```

-Alternatively you can execute the logging in async manner which would be faster at many instances by using `std::async`, here is snippet which allows you to do the same operation but much faster as compared to the previous code
+Alternatively you can execute the logging in an async manner which would be faster at many instances by using `std::async`, here is a snippet which allows you to do the same operation but much faster as compared to the previous code

 ```
 #include <mlboard/mlboard.hpp>